ralimardanov/project_files/README.md

 For Jenkins pipeline implementation, DOCKER_PASS was defined as Secret Text credential, PROJECT_NAME variable was defined as global ENV.

-PS: files were taken from ricardoandre97 jenkins-resources repo.
+PS: thanks ricardoandre97 for your cource and jenkins-resources repo.